Why Digital Media & Journalism?

 Why Study Digital Media & Journalism at Saint Joseph’s College?

 Our Digital Media & Journalism courses combine both theoretical and practical work, providing a firm grounding in the basics during introductory courses and building toward individual creativity and application in the senior capstone course.
-In an effort to tailor students’ studies to their interests and goals, Digital Media & Journalism majors can choose one of two tracks:
+In an effort to tailor students’ studies to their interests and goals, Digital Media & Journalism majors can choose one of three tracks: